Foul Smelling

 Milk allergy:

-The American College of Allergy, Asthma & Immunology (ACCAI) explains that having a milk allergy is not the same as lactose intolerance.
+The American College of Allergy, Asthma & Immunology (ACCAI) explains that milk allergy differs from lactose intolerance.

-People who are allergic to milk have an immune reaction to milk and milk products.
+People allergic to milk have an immune reaction to milk and milk products.

 PSigns of milk allergy include: